mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 }
 ~~~~~~~~~~

 More complex measurements can be modeled by mapping them back to tables with multiple rows.
-For example, a traceroute capability would be defined as follows:
+For example, a traceroute Capability would be defined as follows:

 ~~~~~~~~~~
 {